-- New development should not have a detrimental impact on vistas from within the village, nor on distant views across the surrounding rural landscape. - Woodland copses in the surrounding countryside, and on entrance routes into the village of Combe along Akeman Street and Combe Cliff, should be preserved. - The River Evenlode and its local environment should be preserved, and the water quality enhanced. - Developments should not exacerbate the risk of flooding, either in terms of frequency or intensity, within the village or from the River Evenlode. - Historic landscape features, such as the stone bridge, should be conserved. - Development which threatens access to the countryside or wildlife-rich sites should not be permitted.
+- New development should not have a detrimental impact on vistas from within the village, nor on distant views across the surrounding rural landscape. - Woodland copses in the surrounding countryside, and on entrance routes into the village of Combe along Akeman Street and Combe Cliff, should be preserved. - The River Evenlode and its local environment should be preserved, and the water quality enhanced. - Developments should not exacerbate the risk of flooding, either in terms of frequency or intensity, within the village or from the River Evenlode. - Historic landscape features, such as the stone bridge, should be conserved. - New development should respond sensitively to nearby designated heritage assets, avoiding unacceptable harm to their significance.

+• Development which threatens access to the countryside or wildlife-rich sites should not be permitted.